aws-samples/aws-saas-factory-ref-solution-serverless-saas/README.md

 **[Feedback & Feature request](https://www.pulse.aws/survey/EHE3TICQ)** | **[Documentation](DOCUMENTATION.md)**

-**[UPDATE - 12/01/2021]** We have now also created a workshop that you can use as a reference to understand this reference solution in a step-by-step fashion.
+We have also created a workshop that you can use as a reference to understand this reference solution in a step-by-step fashion.
 Workshop is available [here](https://github.com/aws-samples/aws-serverless-saas-workshop).

 ## Introduction